 - A Last Will and Testament (a.k.a.
 “Will”) – this document allows your wishes to be carried out when you die.
 Who do you want to raise your kids?
 Who gets the house?
 Where do the investments go?
+Do you have investments with a holding company for real estate?
 What about that prized coin collection?
 A proper Will answers all those questions, or at least officially states your position.
 If you want your family to be able to deal with your stuff when you die, you need a Will prepared by an estate attorney.

 - A Living Will (a.k.a.
 “Advanced Directive”) – This is the document they always ask you about if you go to the hospital.
 It is the document that answers, “if I’m on life support, should they unhook me, wait a while, or let me be a vegetable?”

 - A Healthcare Power of Attorney – If you’re unconscious, doctors can’t ask you if you’re allowed to take medication or have a procedure done.
 This document tells the doctors who you trust to make those decisions if you can’t make them on your own.